ACCP Membership Categories

 A Fellow is the highest category of membership granted by ACCP and, as such, is awarded to those with exemplary credentials and dedication to the betterment of the discipline.
 Persons interested in becoming a Fellow should join as a Member and notify KLevy@ACCP1.org about their interest in becoming a Fellow.
 Requirements for Fellowship are as follows:

-- An earned Doctoral degree in any of the healthcare professions or any biomedical or pharmaceutical science;
+- An earned terminal degree in any of the healthcare professions or any biomedical or pharmaceutical science (PharmD, PhD, MD, MBBS, Nurse Practitioners and Physician Assistants);

 - At least five (5) years of experience beyond postdoctoral training in basic or clinical pharmacology;